Academic term: United States

+The above reflects federal government definitions.
+However, other sources define a semester as only containing two periods (fall and spring) of 15 weeks each and a trimester as containing three periods (fall, spring, summer) of 12 to 14 weeks each, and quarters of 10 weeks, or semesters as being 15 to 17 weeks, trimesters 10 to 12 weeks, and quarters 10 weeks each.

+As an academic year comprises three quarters or two semesters, two semester credit hours = three quarter credit hours.
+Thus, a four-year bachelor's degree typically requires a minimum of 180 quarter hours (12 quarters) or 120 semester hours (eight semesters), requiring an average of 15 credit hours per quarter or semester to complete in four years.

-Primary and secondary
+Primary and secondary school calendars in the US

 In the United States, the K–12 school calendar is determined by the individual states, and in some cases by the local school district, so there is considerable variation.
 The academic year typically consists of two 18-week semesters, each divided into two nine-week marking periods (or quarters) or three six-week marking periods, and constituting 170 to 186 instructional days (with an average of 180).
-An instructional week is five instructional days, measured Monday–Friday at all public and most private schools; Saturday–Wednesday or Sunday–Thursday at Muslim private schools; and so on.
+An instructional week is five instructional days, measured Monday–Friday at most public and private schools although there are variations.
 Grades are usually reported per marking period, but major examinations are given per semester or per year.

-The traditional start date for the school year has been the Tuesday or Wednesday right after Labor Day.
-Although some schools still keep this tradition, many schools now start in the last two weeks of August and some schools (especially private ones) may start as late as the end of September or the first week in October.
-There are also some schools, especially in the southern tier of the United States, that begin at the end of July and early August.
-The school year ends 40 to 42 instructional weeks after it begins (usually around late-May or June).
+The traditional start date for the school year has been the Tuesday after Labor Day.
+Although some schools still keep this tradition, many schools now start in late August or sometimes as early as late July while some other schools (especially private ones) may start as late as the mid to late September or the first week in October.
+The school year usually ends around late-May or as late as mid or late June).

 School holidays in the United States vary by jurisdiction.
 They include federal, state, and local holidays, all or only some of which may be observed by an individual school district.
-In addition to these legal holidays, there are vacation periods of varying length.
-Almost all schools observe the Thanksgiving holiday, and extend it to include the day after Thanksgiving (Black Friday) since it is a Friday.
-There is usually a recess of about one to two weeks during the winter holiday period at Christmas and New Year, and a spring break in March or April that is usually correlated to the holidays of Easter and usually Passover.
+In addition to these legal holidays, there are vacation periods of varying length, a recess of two weeks during the winter holiday period at Christmas and New Year and a one-week spring break in March or April being typical.